xtruder/dev-guidelines/README.md

-# Engineering guide
+# Software Engineering Guidelines

-This document describes good engineering practices, for application design, development and deployment.
+This document describes good engineering practices, for software design, development and deployment.

 ## Tree of contents